Cardiology Billing Services in New Jersey

 The most frequent cardiology denials we see from NJ payers include bundling violations (cath + intervention same session), missing or incorrect modifiers on multi-vessel pci, medical necessity for stress testing.
 Our team catches these before submission by applying both cardiology coding expertise and NJ payer-specific rules to every claim.

-NJ FamilyCare routes cardiology patients through 4 managed care plans: Amerigroup, WellCare, Aetna Better Health, United.
+NJ FamilyCare routes cardiology patients through 5 managed care plans: Horizon NJ Health (Horizon BCBS), Aetna Better Health of New Jersey, Fidelis Care (formerly WellCare), UnitedHealthcare Community Plan, Wellpoint New Jersey (formerly Amerigroup).
 Each MCO has its own cardiology authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your cardiology practice gets paid correctly.

 Most NJ cardiology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your cardiology workflows, and start submitting claims to Horizon Blue Cross Blue Shield, NJ FamilyCare, Medicare, and all your NJ payers with no downtime.
+We connect to your EHR, learn your cardiology workflows, and start submitting claims to Horizon Blue Cross Blue Shield of New Jersey, NJ FamilyCare, Medicare, and all your NJ payers with no downtime.

 Fix Your New Jersey Cardiology Billing